England | Scotland | Wales | Northern Ireland | Ireland

 We offer a range of different appointments with members of the medical team.
 Due to fluctuating demand at different times of the year we do periodically review and revise the types of clinics and appointment options which we offer.
 Information about any changes will be available from reception and will also be included within our Newsletter and under the 'Latest News' section of this website

-Our very experienced, female nurse practitioners and male emergency care practitioner can deal with a vast range of different ailments and common health problems which are available to book on the day so it often isn’t necessary to see a GP –depending on the nature of the problem.
+Our very experienced, female nurse practitioners and male emergency care practitioners can deal with a vast range of different ailments and common health problems which are available to book on the day so it often isn’t necessary to see a GP –depending on the nature of the problem.
 The reception team have clear guidelines to follow about this with the aim of making sure that patients are booked an appointment with an appropriate person.
 Please click on the link below to read more about the important role the nurse practitioner has within our clinical team

 Nurse Practitioner leaflet